A Diffusion Approximation Theory of Momentum SGD in Nonconvex Optimization: Analyzing Local Dynamics by SDE

 \section{Analyzing Local Dynamics by SDE}

 To characterize the local algorithmic behavior, we need to rescale the influence of the noise.
-For this purpose, we consider the \emph{normalized error} $\frac{h_k-e_i}{\sqrt{\eta}}$ under the diffusion approximation framework.
+For this purpose, we consider the \emph{normalized error} $\frac{x_k-x^*}{\sqrt{\eta}}$ under the diffusion approximation framework, where $x^*\in S$ is a stationary point.
 Different from the previous ODE-based approach, we obtain an SDE approximation here.
 Intuitively, the previous ODE-based approach is analogous to the Law of Large Number for random variables, while the SDE-based approach serves the same role as Central Limit Theorem.
-For consistency, we first study the algorithmic behavior around the global optimum.